chaseltb/full-stack-stock-app/capstone-proposal-outline.md

 * Edit their portfolio
 * Delete stocks from their portfolio
 * Calculate average value of stocks accrooss exchange platforms
-* Calculate dividend payments of real estate stocks for tax purposes
+* Estimate dividend adjustments to cost basis and calculate unrealized gains

 Admins:
-* Admins can delete users (in cases of inappropriate behaviour)
+* Delete users (in cases of inappropriate behaviour)
-* Admins can delete stocks from being displayed
+* Delete stocks from being displayed
-* Admins can recommend stocks to users (watchlist, maybe tailored to users)
+* Recommend stocks to users (watchlist, maybe tailored to users)

 Technology Stack:
 <!-- Briefly mention the key technologies, frameworks, and tools you will use to build the application.
 Why did you choose these tools, and how will they help you achieve your solution? -->